1964-04-08 USA Gemini 1

 Photo: Charles W. Mathews, the Project Gemini manager, is pictured in his office at the NASA Manned Spacecraft Center in Houston, Texas.
 A model of the two-man Gemini capsule and the Agena satellite rests on his desk, illustrating how they will appear after rendezvousing and docking in orbit.

-Gemini 1 cover from "SpaceCraft", postmarked on April 8, 1964.
+A GT-1 launch cover from "SpaceCraft" postmarked at Cape Canaveral on April 8, 1964.